 If there aren't any groups like that, look for any group helping people with trauma.
 They might be able to help.
 The participation and camaraderie with others can help you greatly.
 You might help others who are going through something similar.
 You might find that helping others actually helps you too.
 You might also join a group doing something positive and fun that you enjoy.
 Find your people, your tribe, and they will help lessen your load as well as enable you to reach higher levels.

 Bond with Animals & Nature

 Both animals and nature can be a significant positive boost.
 For example, A dog, if treated well, is always glad to see you and is an excellent source of joy.
 Being in a beautiful natural environment can lift your mood by merely sensing it.
-Plants around your living space can bring in a sense of peace.
-Your bountiful world is a never-ending source of good feelings and positive energy.
+Plants around your living space can bring in the sense of peace.
+Our bountiful world is a never-ending source of good feelings and positive energy.
 Bring it inside and get out there and enjoy it!

 Belief in God, knowing you have a purpose and are here for a reason is also a great resource.
 Remember, you are never alone, always connected with God, and that God is your friend.
 The meetings, ceremonies, rituals associated with a positive faith can help you through hard times.

 As you have learned, some of our society is broken, and this wrongness can create negative feelings.
 Here, even in the most desperate places, you can have a positive effect by working to fix these problems.
 Your good works can help you recover and move on.
 Hope and positive action are very powerful and lead to the implementation of real solutions.
 Hope is also a great source of positive energy that lifts people up.
 Many of us are willing to sacrifice to fix big problems.
 Through hope and action, we can improve generation by generation.
 The more of us who join together, the easier it is to fix significant societal issues.
 So, get out there and help fix something, you might find you also fixed yourself.